Socialism in Egypt: The Wafd and the problem of the colonial bourgeoisie

 Egypt, according to Stalin, was a type two nation "where the national bourgeoisie has already split up into a revolutionary party and a compromising party, but where the compromising section of the bourgeoisie is not yet able to join up with imperialism".
 Stalin argued that the Communists should therefore abandon forming a united national front against imperialism, instead forming "a revolutionary bloc of the workers and the petty bourgeoisie".
-This bloc would criticize the national bourgeoisie for choosing to compromise with the imperialists - since the Wafd believed in negotiations with the British as opposed to armed struggle - as well as directly fighting imperialism themselves.
+This bloc would criticize the national bourgeoisie for choosing to compromise with the imperialists, since the Wafd believed in negotiations with the British as opposed to armed struggle, as well as directly fighting imperialism itself.
 The Comintern in 1926 described the Wafd as "an Egyptian Kuomintang along its own lines, and still in the first stage of its development", ordering the ECP to reorganize as an "Egyptian left-Kuomintang".